-Every year, the same challenge: you’ve got to choose your Christmas tree and bring joy to the house for grown-ups and kids alike!
+Every year, the same challenge: you get to choose your Christmas tree and bring joy to the house for grown-ups and kids alike!

-Decorating it is an important part of the process, and is truly fun to work out as a family or with friends and colleagues, but the first awaited step is the choosing of the tree itself!
+Decorating it is an important part of the process, and is truly fun to work out as a family or with friends and colleagues, but the first eager step is choosing the tree itself!

 Read also: